musonic/nicleb_old/_posts/2014-02-08-a-development-environment.md

 So what's the answer?
 It's called **Provisioning** and it means that you have some sort of config file saved that Vagrant can run a series of commands and install everything you need _each time you start a new VM_.

-Unfortunately, this is where things start to get (for me at least) a bit trickyvm.box There= are various options, but it took me quite sometime to get this setup correctly.
+Unfortunately, this is where things start to get (for me at least) a bit tricky.
+There are various options, but it took me quite sometime to get this setup correctly.

 From what I can gather there are three main ways of provisioning a VM using Vagrant (not including writing a bash script - see the vagrant docs for info on this):